Local Poetry Reading Series

-Dead Poets Reading Series: Four readers present the work of a deceased poet from 3-5 PM on the second Sunday of every odd-numbered month (i.e. January, March, May, July, September, November), at Massy Arts, 23 East Pender Street.
+Dead Poets Reading Series: Four readers present the work of a deceased poet from 3-5 PM on the second Sunday of every odd-numbered month (i.e. January, March, May, July, September, November).

-Poets Corner Reading Series: A monthly reading series (hybrid live/online) with an open mic, plus a YouTube channel to listen to past featured readers, plus recordings by published poets reading one minute poems.
-Register in advance to attend readings.
+Poets Corner Reading Series: On hiatus due to funding cuts.
+A monthly reading series (hybrid live/online) with an open mic, plus a YouTube channel to listen to past featured readers, plus recordings by published poets reading one minute poems.

 Real Vancouver Writers Series: There are four literary events per year featuring emerging and established writers from Vancouver and across Canada.